gvec-group/gvec/docs/tutorials/getting-started.md

    jupyter notebook &
    ```

-When you open a notebook, you should be prompted which kernel to use.
+When you **open a notebook**, you should be prompted which kernel to use.
 Select the environment where you installed `gvec`, e.g. `.venv`.

+## On the tutorials

+Each subsection is a Jupyter notebook, displayed after its execution.
+You can follow the link in the right sidebar to download or browse the source code.

+We recommend going through the notebooks in the order of this section.

+You can also simply [download all notebooks](</static/gvec_tutorials.zip>) as a zip file.